Street Reconstruction Schedule

 Steps 1-2 will be completed on all streets prior to Steps 3-6 being completed.
 Therefore there will be some time after work has started on your street when no one will be working; this is due to the fact that they are completing work on the other streets.
 The time frame listed on the attached schedule is an approximate duration for work to be completed.
 This time frame may change depending on weather.

-The program is scheduled to begin on May 7, 2018 and rebuilding your street will create some temporary inconvenience.
+The program is scheduled to begin in May and rebuilding your street will create some temporary inconvenience.
 We appreciate your patience as we work to complete a major project that will enhance our community and help ensure your street lasts for another 30 years.
 Unlike periodic patching and resurfacing, street reconstruction involves removing the old base, replacing deteriorated curb and installing new subsurface drainage before applying a new surface.

 During the phases of reconstruction, you will not be able to park on your street.
 When you cannot use your street or driveway, you may park during the day and overnight on nearby streets where it is legal.
 You do not have to contact the Police Department.
 The Municipality will notify the Police Department for you.
 Please be conscious of other residents when you are parking on the streets.
 Do not block driveways and be aware of resident’s need to have ample room to back out of their driveways when parking on the streets.
 The contractor will leave a notice at your front door a few days before construction begins.